Skip to main content

 • feeding only when they're alert and can swallow safely

-• being as relaxed and flexible as possible when sitting down to help them to eat and drink
+• being relaxed and flexible when helping them to eat and drink

 • telling them about their food